SKIN TONE BEFORE PIGMENT

 VIOLA ROUGE EMPOWERS YOUR BEAUTY DECISIONS

-Traditional theory states that lipstick colors are most flattering and impactful when they either match your skin color in level or contrast.
+Traditional theory states that makeup shades are most flattering and impactful when they either match your skin color in level or contrast.
 At Viola Rouge, we’ve taken care of that so the only thing that matters is your personal style!

 - Selecting a nude shade lighter than the skin might not look great on deep skin tones.